GRAB: A Challenging GRaph Analysis Benchmark for Large Multimodal Models: Related Work

+Since the emergence of LMMs, numerous benchmarks have been created to evaluate and characterise their capabilities across many domains.
+Interpreting and answering questions of natural images is a key task, with benchmarks such as MMBench \cite{liu2023mmbench}, SEEDBench \cite{li2023seedbench}, SEEDBench-2 \cite{li2023seedbench2}, MME \cite{fu2023mme}, MM-Vet \cite{yu2023mm}, LVLM-eHub \cite{xu2023lvlm}, ScienceQA \cite{lu2022learn} and MMMU~\cite{yue2023mmmu} finding prominence.
+However, as outlined in~\cite{chen2024we}, although widely used, some of these most popular benchmarks contain problematic questions, including those that do not require visual content to be answered.
+Unlike older datasets developed to cater to the supervised learning paradigm that typically required much larger scales, more recent LMM-focused benchmarks contain significantly smaller test sets of a few thousand questions or a few hundred (\eg, \cite{padlewski2024vibe}).
 Various benchmarks can be found in more niche domains, such as geographic and geospatial evaluation \cite{roberts2023charting}, hallucinations \cite{guan2023hallusionbench} and OCR \cite{liu2023hidden}.
 A closely related work to GRAB is MathVista~\cite{lu2023mathvista}, which evaluates mathematical reasoning in visual contexts.
 MathVista is a metadataset (similar to \cite{roberts2023satin}) consisting of a broad range of mostly multiple-choice questions from 31 multimodal datasets covering a diverse set of figure types and mathematical tasks ranging from table interpretation to puzzles.
 Though similar, the focus of MathVista on general mathematical reasoning, is distinct from ours, which is centered on the more narrow task of deriving and analysing graph properties.
-Moreover, our benchmark is considerably more challenging: GPT-4o scores >60\% on MathVista\footnote{\url{https://huggingface.co/spaces/opencompass/open_vlm_leaderboard}} compared to 13.6\% on GRAB.
+Moreover, our benchmark is considerably more challenging: GPT-4o scores >60\% on MathVista\footnote{\url{https://huggingface.co/spaces/opencompass/open_vlm_leaderboard}} compared to 14.9\% on GRAB.